RFCNLP/RFCNLP/README.md

 ## Reproduce Our Results

-To use our pre-trained technical language embedding, you'll need to get them using git-LFS, like so:
+To use our pre-trained technical language embedding, you'll need to get it using git-LFS, like so:

 ```
 git lfs pull